malva-ot/nomo/nomo-id-structures.md

 When comparing two identifiers, where the respective glyph sets of the two identifiers are compatible, a particular glyph in one identifier is **equivalent** to a particular glyph in another identifier if the glyph type that the glyph in the first identifier represents is equivalent to the glyph type which the glyph in the other identifier represents.

+#### 2.5.1 Implicit Compatibility

+Every compatibility mapping is a set of mappings from a glyph type in one set to a glyph type in another set.
+Any two glyph sets that do not have any glyph equivalence mappings can still be understood to have a compatibility mapping which is an empty set.
+On this basis, [empty values](#54-empty-values) of the same [type](#53-type-and-comparison) are always evaluated as the same, regardless of the medium of glyph sets of the respective values.

 ## 3. String

 ### 3.1 Definition